bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

 This will simply add the columns of zipVsRentMean to the right of gdf_laus.
 Okay, now we have a geopandas dataframe gdf_laus, which includes both rental data and geographical information of Lausanne.
 Next, we want to visualize this on an interactive Choropleth map for which I use the Altair library.

 In order for the gdf_gen data to be readable by the Altair library, we need to do some preprocessing as follows:

--Altair currently can only handle geojson or topjson maps.
--So, first we need to convert the geopandas data to appropriate data readable by altair.
+-Altair currently can only handle geojson or topjson maps -So, first we need to convert the geopandas data to appropriate data readable by altair

 ```python
 import altair as alt